FCG 7.2 Themes

 Where a firm uses automated systems, it does not understand how to calibrate them and does not check whether the number of hits is unexpectedly high or low.

 Where a firm uses automated systems these can make ‘fuzzy matches’ (e.g. able to identify similar or variant spellings of names, name reversal, digit rotation, character manipulation, etc.).
+The firm continually seeks ways to enhance the system to help identify potential sanctions breaches.2

 An insurance company only screens when claims are made on a policy.